yoanmalie/d8-theming-guide/twig/twig-tutorial.md

 ### Accessing arrays

-It's very easy to access a variable that get's passed from php, but what about arrays?
-They are a very common used data type.
+It's very easy to access a variable that gets passed from php, but what about arrays?
+They are a very commonly used data type.

   *PHP*